wkrea/git-cop/README.md

   - Easier to document with detailed subject messages (especially when grouped together in a pull request).
   - Easier to reword, edit, squash, fix, or drop when interactively rebasing.
-  - Easier to merge together versus tearing apart a larger commit into smaller commits.
+  - Easier to combine together versus tearing apart a larger commit into smaller commits.
 - Use commits in a logical order:
   - Each commit should tell a story and be a logical building block to the next commit.
   - Each commit, when reviewed in order, should be able to explain *how* the feature or bug fix was